tolyo/ionic-brunch-es6-seed/README.md

 This is a starter project for a mobile application based on [Ionic framework](http://ionicframework.com/), [Babel](https://babeljs.io/) and [Brunch](http://brunch.io).
 You can use it to quickly bootstrap your app on a modern language platform, while enjoying smooth development experience and compile time safety across your entire stack of static resources.
+Sample code includes a port to ES6 of [ionic-starter-sidemenu](https://github.com/driftyco/ionic-starter-sidemenu)

 ### Features:
 * ES6 by default